jiawang0713/BSM-net/README.md

 ### citation_net

-**Data source**: The dataset is publicly accessible downloaded from <https://www.aminer.cn/citation> ACM-Citation-network V9.
+**Data source**: The dataset is publicly accessible and downloaded from <https://www.aminer.cn/citation> ACM-Citation-network V9.

 #### ----- codes